Star Trek: The Motion Picture: Phase II and restart

 The writers began to adapt "In Thy Image" into a film script, but it was not completed until four months after production commenced.
 Wise felt that the story was sound, but the action and visuals could be made more exciting.
-As the intended start of filming in late spring 1978 approached, it was clear a new start date was needed.
-Time was of the essence; Paramount was worried that their science fiction film would appear at the tail end of a cycle, now that every major studio had such a film in the works.
-Livingston described the writers' issue with the story, calling it "unworkable":
+As the planned start of photography in late spring 1978 approached, it was clear production would not be ready.
+Time was of the essence now that every major studio had such a film in the works, because Paramount was worried that their science fiction film would appear at the tail end of a cycle.
+Livingston described the writers' issue with the story thus:

 We had a marvelous antagonist, so omnipotent that for us to defeat it or even communicate with it, or have any kind of relationship with it, made the initial concept of the story false.
 Here's this gigantic machine that's a million years further advanced than we are.
 Now, how the hell can we possibly deal with this?
 On what level?
 As the story developed, everything worked until the very end.
 How do you resolve this thing?
 If humans can defeat this marvelous machine, it's really not so great, is it?
 Or if it really is great, will we like those humans who do defeat it?
 Should they defeat it?
 Who is the story's hero anyway?
 That was the problem.
 We experimented with all kinds of approaches...we didn't know what to do with the ending.
 We always ended up against a blank wall.

 Koenig described the state of the script at the start of filming as a three-act screenplay without a third act.
 Because of likely changes, actors were at first told to not memorize the last third of the script, which received constant input from actors and producers.
-Shatner noted, for example, that Kirk would say "Mr. Sulu, take the conn", while Nimoy visited Livingston's home each night to discuss the next day's script.
-Scenes were rewritten so often it became necessary to note on script pages the hour of the revision.
-Povill credited Nimoy with the single tear scene, and the discussion of V'Ger's need to evolve.

-Much of the rewriting had to do with the relationships of Kirk and Spock, Decker and Ilia, and the Enterprise and Vger.
-Though changes were constant, the most difficult part of the script was what Shatner described as the "jigsaw puzzle" of the ending.
-A final draft of the third act was approved in late September 1978, but had it not been for a Penthouse interview where NASA scientist Robert Jastrow said that mechanical forms of life were likely, the ending might not have been approved at all.
+Scenes were rewritten so often it became necessary to note on script pages the hour of the revision and dialogue was being rewritten for scenes that had already been shot.
+Povill credited Nimoy with suggesting the scene where Spock tears up, and the discussion of V'Ger's need to evolve.
+A final draft of the third act was approved in late September 1978, but had it not been for a Penthouse interview where NASA scientist Robert Jastrow said that mechanical forms of life were likely, the ending might not have been approved by the studio.
 By March 1979, fewer than 20 pages from the original 150 in the screenplay had been retained.